sanjay-lan/schizophrenia-classification-using-ANN/README.md

 ## Conclusion

-This project successfully implements an ANN model to classify schizophrenia diagnosis.
+This project successfully implements an ANN model to classify schizophrenia diagnosis with 100% accuracy and suicide attempt with 90% accuracy.
 The model is evaluated using multiple performance metrics and visualized through various plots.
+The results and graphs are stored in the results folder.